Subsidiary vs. Branch in Liechtenstein - Update for 2021

 The creation of a branch office in Liechtenstein

-• Name of designation of the new branch;
+- Name of the designated administrator of the new branch;

-Whether the documents are not in German, you might need to provide as well a legalized translation to the originals.
-The registration of a branch in Liechtenstein can be as well accomplished through representation, if the parent company employs a law firm in Liechtenstein in order to complete the establishment process.
+When the documents are not in German, you might need to provide as well a legalized translation to the originals.
+The registration of a branch in Liechtenstein can be as well accomplished through representation if the parent company employs a law firm in Liechtenstein in order to complete the establishment process in 2021.